Govt defends GDP figures after Arvind Subramanian claims 'growth overestimated'

 Govt defends GDP figures after Arvind Subramanian claims "growth overestimated"

-New Delhi, June 12: The Centre has said that estimates of the country's economic growth are based on "accepted procedures, methodologies and available data".
+New Delhi, June 12: The Centre has said that estimations of the country's economic growth are based on "accepted procedures, methodologies and available data".

 The government clarifications comes hours after former Chief Economic Adviser Arvind Subramanian suggested that the figures were overestimated.